jerbaroo/database-generic/src/README.md

-I sent you this link but project structure has changed, core library source is now [here](../database-generic/src)
+If you arrived here via hyperlink: the project structure has changed, core library source is now [here](../database-generic/src)